3 Industries With a Promising Future in Idaho

 3. Business Services

 Professional services like accounting, marketing, sales, customer support, and human resources are a big part of Idaho's economy.
-Companies like Allstate, T-Mobile, DIRECTV, CenturyLink, and Wells Fargo have major customer service centers across the state that employ thousands of people in these types of occupations.4
+Idaho Commerce notes that companies like Allstate, T-Mobile, DIRECTV, CenturyLink, and Wells Fargo have major customer service centers across the state that employ thousands of people in these types of occupations.

-According to the Bureau of Labor Statistics, financial activities alone grew by almost seven percent in Idaho between July 2018 and July 2019.5 And the growth should continue: The professional and business services sector in the state is expected to expand by over 10 percent between 2016 and 2026.1 Here are just a few of the business-related occupations that should see significant expansion over that time period:1
+According to the Bureau of Labor Statistics, financial activities alone grew by almost seven percent in Idaho between July 2018 and July 2019.
+And the growth should continue: The state labor department says that the professional and business services sector in the state is expected to expand by over 10 percent between 2016 and 2026.
+Here are just a few of the business-related occupations that should see significant expansion over that time period:

 - Marketing specialists—27.7 percent / $53,500